 Step eight.
 The final layer is 1-2 inches of mulch.
 This will reduce weeds, help retain moisture and give a neat and tidy appearance for the neighbors!
 I used a simple bark mulch mostly because they had big bags of them for $3 the week before at Fred Meyer.
 Eight bags did the trick here – so a cost of $24.

 Ideally you’d prep the ground in fall and let it sit until spring so the compost could settle a bit.
 But of course, I wanted to plant in mine right away, and so I did.

 Before planting things willy-nilly, I considered the space.
 This area is the main viewpoint when my kids are on their playset.
 It is also the part of the yard the neighbors see over the fence.
 We have bees, butterflies, and birds (as stated earlier).
 And it’s very sunny and slope-y.

 Given those factors:

 - I wanted to choose flowers.
 My daughter LOVES flowers, and they just look nice for the kids and neighbors.
 They are also loved by bees and butterflies!

 - I wanted to incorporate perennials.
 I wanted to choose a few varieties that would take root and grow and remain year-after-year so I don’t have to disturb the soil by a lot of ripping up.

-- I wanted to choose a couple fun, fast growing annual.
-I opted to plant a fairy-tale pumpkin at the top of the slope, near where I saw those bees!
+- I wanted to choose a couple fun, fast growing annuals.
+I opted to plant a fairy-tale pumpkin at the top of the slope, near where I saw those bees.
 This should be fun for the kids to watch grow!
 The vine will be allowed to cascade down the slope.